Avandhan Manidhan: Production

 In early 1970, G. Balasubramaniam had written a story exclusively for Sivaji Ganesan, and film producer Noor bought the rights for ₹ 25,000, with K. Shankar signed on to direct.
 However, Ganesan was reluctant after hearing the story, feeling it was too tragic.
 A year later, the same story was bought by the director duo Dorai–Bhagavan for ₹ 38,000, and they made it into a Kannada film titled Kasturi Nivasa, with Rajkumar starring.
 After the film's success, Ganesan decided to remake it in Tamil, and bought the remake rights for ₹ 2,00,000.
 The remake was titled Avandhan Manidhan, and the 175th film of Ganesan.
 It was directed by A. C. Tirulokchandar, co-produced by K. N. Subramaniam, photographed by M. Viswanatha Rai and edited by B. Kandhasamy.
 While Tirulokchandar also wrote the screenplay, Panchu Arunachalam wrote the dialogues.
+In October 1973, the film's makers planned to shoot scenes at Singapore, Indonesia and Malaysia.
+Some scenes involving Ganesan and Manjula were shot at Singapore, including Queen Elizabeth Walk.